CrochetProject/CrochetCraze/_src/behindTheScenes.md

 ```
 Now, add some differentiating features between the two layouts that can help distinguish one page from another once published.
 A good example would be something like headers with different texts.

-Next, move to your index.md file and change the layout from `base.njk` to `home.njk`
+Next, move to your `index.md` file and change the layout from `base.njk` to `home.njk`.

-Then, inside of _src, create a new Markdown file and name it however you want.
-For my example, I named it `pattern-landing.md`
+Then, inside of `_src`, create a new Markdown file and name it however you want.
+For my example, I named it `pattern-landing.md`.
 - Inside of `pattern-landing.md` I added:
 ```
 ---